mcsee/Software-Design-Articles/Articles/Theory/How to Get Rid of Annoying IFs Forever/readme.md

   watchMovie(movie) {
     //!!!!!!!!!!!!!!!!!
 IFS ARE POLLUTING HERE !!!!!!!!!!!!!!!!!!!
     if ((this.age < 18) && (movie.rate == 'Adults Only'))
-      throw new Error("You are not allowed to watch this movie");
+      throw new Error("You aren't allowed to watch this movie");
     else if ((this.age < 13) && (movie.rate == 'PG 13'))
-      throw new Error("You are not allowed to watch this movie");
+      throw new Error("You aren't allowed to watch this movie");
     // !!!!!!!!!!!!!!!!
 IFS ARE POLLUTING HERE !!!!!!!!!!!!!!!!!!!
     // watch movie
   }